royerlab/aydin/README.md

 And, of course, a simplified [napari](napari.org) plugin is in the works!
 Notebooks for running on Collab are also planned.
-The project is commercial-friendly if you specify pyside as your GUI backend.
+The project is commercial-use-friendly if you specify pyside as your GUI backend.

 ## Supported algorithms: